bbglab/intogen-plus/docs/source/drivers_combination.rst

 The relative credibility for each method is based on the ability of the method to give precedence to well-known genes already collected in the CGC catalogue of driver genes.
-As each method yields a ranking of driver genes, these lists can be combined using a voting system --based on the so-called Schulze’s method.
+As each method yields a ranking of driver genes, these lists can be combined using a voting system --Schulze’s voting method.
 The method allows us to consider each method as a voter with some voting rights (weighting) which casts ballots containing a list of candidates sorted by precedence.
-Schulze’s method takes precedence information from each individual method and produces a new consensus ranking [5]_.
+Schulze’s method takes information about precedence from each individual method and produces a new consensus ranking [5]_.

-Instead of conducting balanced voting, we tune the voting rights of the methods so that we maximize the enrichment of CGC genes at the top positions of the consensus list upon voting.
-In order to prevent degenerate solutions, we impose some constraints so that every method contributes with a minimum share.
-We also limit the combined share of coalitions of methods based on similar signals of positive selection.
+Instead of conducting balanced voting, we tune the voting rights of the methods so that we the enrichment of CGC genes at the top positions of the consensus list is maximized.
+We limit the share each method can attain in the credibility simplex --up to a uniform threshold.
-The solution voting rights are deemed the relative credibility for each method.
+The resulting voting rights are deemed the relative credibility for each method.

 Ranking Score
 ^^^^^^^^^^^^^